 Step 2: Remove Nails and Debris

 Now that you’re on the top of the roof, you can go where the shingles are damaged or missing.
-Start by lifting the row of shingles over the blown off shingles to expose all the nails holding the old roof shingles in place.
+Start by lifting the row of shingles over the blown-off shingles to expose all the nails holding the old roof shingles in place.
 Remove the old roofing nails by carefully using the pry bar.
-The new shingles can get damaged if the old nails are left unattended.
+The new shingles can get damaged if the old pins are left unattended.

 Set the old shingles and nails aside and place them outside the damaged area of the roof.

 Step 3: Slide The New Shingles Into Place